 Science Implementation: How we teach and learn...

-In Science lessons we focus on key skills...
+In science lessons we focus on key skills...

 The acquisition of key scientific knowledge is an integral part of our science lessons.
 Linked knowledge organisers enable children to learn and retain the important, useful and powerful vocabulary and knowledge contained within each unit.
 The progression of skills for working scientifically are developed through the year groups and scientific enquiry skills are of key importance within lessons.
 Scientific knowledge and enquiry skills are developed with increasing depth and challenge as children move through their class groups.
 They complete investigations and hands-on activities while gaining the scientific knowledge for each unit.